Be My Cat: A Film for Anne

-Be My Cat: A Film for Anne is a 2015 English-language Romanian found footage psychological cult horror film directed, produced, written, and starring Adrian Țofei, about an aspiring filmmaker who goes to extreme levels to convince actress Anne Hathaway to star in his film.
-It is Țofei's first film and Romania's first found footage horror movie, part of a trilogy which includes We Put the World to Sleep and Pure.
+Be My Cat: A Film for Anne is a 2015 English-language Romanian found footage psychological horror film directed, produced, written, and starring Adrian Țofei.
+It follows an aspiring filmmaker who goes to extreme lengths to convince the actress Anne Hathaway to star in his film.
+Be My Cat is Țofei's first film, and is part of a trilogy which also includes We Put the World to Sleep and Pure.
+(Note: Attributed to multiple references:)